deadseal001/Regex_Tutorial/README.md

 For examples: `'donkey'.match(/[^abcd]/) // -> matches 'o'`

 ### Greedy and Lazy Match
-Greedy and lazly match are two searching mode in regex.
+Greedy and lazy match are two searching mode in regex.
 * Greedy mode(default).
 The quantified character is repeated as many times as possible.
 The regex search will return the longest possible sting.

     For examples: